ajaymrawat/ajaymrawat/README.md

 Hey!
 I am Ajay, a PhD student in University of Hyderabad. </br>
-I am trained in theoretical chemistry. </br>
+I am trained in theoretical chemistry (No!
+I am not that regular white lab coat chemistry guy). </br>
 I code, read anything (not everything 😉) interesting, and try to experience life.</br>
-I get excited when I learn something new, read something interesting, or debug my code.
+I get excited when I learn something new, read something interesting, or debug my code.</br>

 I am ....
-   - 👷 **Currently working on:** </br>
+   - 👷‍♂️ **Currently working on:** </br>
      * _Implementation of OpenMP in reaction dynamics code._
      * _Fitting 3D potential energy surface (PES) using Neural network._